Ennosigaeon/xautoml/Tasks.md

 - More "Continue in Jupyter" Buttons
 - Improve help texts
 - Help texts for components.
 Link to sklearn
+- Decision Tree approximation has same labels at some child nodes

 - Feature Correlation
 - Partial Dependency Plots